Is there Uber in Cuba? A bright yellow classic American car taxi driving along the Havana Malecon

 Take a taxi over the bay to El Morro lighthouse.
 Here you see the old lighthouse across the bay from the Prado Avenue in Havana.

-Take a taxi over the bay to El Morro lighthouse
+Take a taxi over the bay to El Morro Lighthouse

 Only registered taxis are allowed to work as taxis, and the others are “pirate” taxis in Western vocabulary.